mawrkus/vscode-js-code-insights/README.md

-# 🧮 js-word-counter README
+# 🧮 js-code-insights README

-This is the README for your extension "js-word-counter".
+This is the README for your extension "js-code-insights".
 After writing up a brief description, we recommend including the following sections.

 ## Features